omiallison/Web-Server-JS/README.md

 WHEN TO USE: Before publishing a website, to make sure everything is proportional to your standards.

-License: View 'LICENSE' for information on Apache License 2.0.
+License: View 'LICENSE' for information on MIT Licence

-License Type: Apache License 2.0
+License Type: MIT License

 [Requirements]